percona/percona-docker/README.md

 ## `MYSQL_ONETIME_PASSWORD`

 This variable is optional.
-When set to `yes`, the root user's password will be set as expired, and must be changed before MySQL can be used normally.
+When set to `yes`, the root user's password will be set as expired, and must be changed before we can login normally.
 This is only supported by version 5.6 or newer.

 ## `MYSQL_DATABASE`